Puran Singh: Works

 Among his prose writing published works are The Book of Ten Masters, The Spirit Born People, Swami Rama in English and Khulle Lekh (1929)in Punjabi and Kanya Daan te hor Lekh in Hindi.

-Besides what has seen the light of the day, some work of greater magnitude and most likely of a maturer and more comprehensive level of experience still remains unpublished.
-Of this unpublished work the two most considerable are Spirit of the Sikh, that is of the nature of a voluminous series of moments of spiritual vision growing out of the teachings of Guru Nanak and his holy successors, and Prakasina, a novel, which as the author says in the sub-title, is the story of a Buddhist Princess.
-Both these came in manuscript form to the Punjabi University, which has a project of salvaging whatever of the creative effort of the genius of the Punjab falls within the scope of its several Departments establishment towards this end.
+Besides what has seen the light of the day, some work of greater magnitude still remains unpublished.
+Of this unpublished work the two most considerable are Spirit of the Sikh, that is a voluminous series of moments of spiritual vision growing out of the teachings of Guru Nanak and his successors, and Prakasina, a novel, which is the story of a Buddhist princess.
+Both these came in the manuscript form to the Punjabi University, which has a project of salvaging the creative effort of the genius of the Punjab.